nahidul12345/-Online-Bookshop-Performance-and-Conversion-Report/README.md

-"Online Bookshop Performance and Conversion Report# 📊 E-commerce Performance & Conversion Report - Bookshop Case Study
+# 📊 E-commerce Performance & Conversion Report - Bookshop Case Study

 This project analyzes key performance metrics and user behavior for an e-commerce **bookshop**.
 Using raw session and order data, I explored conversion trends, time-based patterns, customer value, and more.
 The report aims to extract actionable insights to boost business growth and optimize user experience.